Greg-T8/LearningSQL/books/learning_sql/notes.md

-mysql> show tables;                        -- show all tables in the current database mysql> desc <table>;                       -- show the structure of a table mysql> select * from <table>;              -- select all rows from a table
+mysql> show tables;                        -- show all tables in the current database mysql> desc <table>;                       -- show the structure of a table mysql> select * from <table>;              -- select all rows from a table mysql> pager less -S;                      -- use the pager to view long output
 ```

 <!-- omit in toc -->